One of the best shows of the year is running at Disneyland this week, but you would have to be a Disneyland cast member to see it.

 Cast member canoe races have been a long-time tradition at both Disneyland and Walt Disney World, where I competed on the Magic Kingdom West Attractions team back in the day.
 Despite having a supposed "home river" advantage as the cast members who ran the Magic Kingdom's canoe and river attractions, we got destroyed in our heats.

 Turns out that experience leading park guests on a leisurely trip around Tom Sawyer Island doesn't help you paddle a one-ton canoe around that island in the fastest possible time.
-A bunch of wiry young attractions hosts and hostesses whose most strenuous bicep curls involved lifting a full can of beer are no match for third-shirt maintenance guys who actually work out when they're off the clock.
+A bunch of wiry young attractions hosts and hostesses whose most strenuous bicep curls involved lifting a full can of beer are no match for third-shift maintenance guys who actually work out when they're off the clock.
 Who knew?

 Still, it was great fun.
 As a cast member, it was nice to be part of something inside the parks that was just for us — even if it left us dog-tired and soaking wet.
 It's also great to see managers and back of house cast members out in the park with on-stage cast members, all working together to haul their way around the river faster than the next team.